lhns/restic-android/README.md

 - More granular Backup Schedules and Cleanup Policies
 - Improve Error messages
 - Backup Rules (only backup when charging or only use wifi etc.)
+- Figure out how to do storage access on Android 11

 ## Screenshots
 ![](https://raw.githubusercontent.com/LolHens/restic-android/main/screenshots/repos.png)